Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Test Apache locally

-Now, we are ready to test our server through browser.
+Now, you are ready to test your server through browser.
 Open Firefox on the **ws** node using command

 ```
 firefox